 These financial trends are driving the surging chatter surrounding tiny houses and the growing need for reducing our environmental footprint.

 Judging by the most recent home building statistics, the “small is beautiful” message has yet to sink in among mega-home developers.
-In the second quarter of 2016, the median single-family square floor area declined from 2,465 to 2,392 square feet from the previous quarter.
+The estimated median, single-family floor area in 2017 is 2,385 square feet (PDF), down slightly from 2,423 square feet in 2016, according to the U.S. Census Bureau.
 That’s an imperceptible change in a market requiring more disruption.

 CBS covered the “new mobile home” in a May 18, 2014, Sunday Morning show, which included a report on a $3 million mobile home that sold in Malibu, Calif.
 The program noted that there are 8.5 million mobile homes in the U.S. and 97% are never moved.